Disappearance of Emma Fillipoff: Pre-disappearance

 Fillipoff arrived in Victoria in the fall of 2011 from Perth, Ontario.
 She had brief employment at the Red Fish Blue Fish seafood restaurant in Victoria's Inner Harbour.
 Since the work was seasonal, Fillipoff left the job on October 31, 2012.
 She assured co-workers she would be back in the spring.

-In what police believe was preparation to move back to Ontario, Fillipoff hired a tow-truck on November 21.
-She rented the truck in order to move her Mazda from Sooke to the Chateau Victoria parking garage.
+In what police believe was preparation to move back to Ontario, Fillipoff hired a tow-truck on November 21 in order to move her Mazda from Sooke to the Chateau Victoria parking garage.
 Unbeknownst to her family, Fillipoff had stayed at the Sandy Merriman House women's shelter on and off since February.
 On November 23, Fillipoff was captured on security footage at the Victoria YMCA, entering, then leaving, then entering multiple times as if possibly avoiding someone on the outside.

 In the days preceding her disappearance, Fillipoff had phoned her mother in Ontario, asking if she could come home.
 Each time her tone would quickly change and Fillipoff would then ask her mother not to come.
 On the final call, her mother became aware that Fillipoff had been staying at the Sandy Merriman House, and even though Fillipoff had asked her not to come, she made plans to fly out immediately.
 Fillipoff's last words to her mother were, "I don't know how I can face you."
-Her mother arrived at Sandy Merriman House at about 11:00 pm on the 28th, three hours after Fillipoff had been last seen by police at the Empress Hotel.
+Her mother arrived at Sandy Merriman House at about 11:00pm on the 28th, three hours after Fillipoff had been last seen by police at the Empress Hotel.

-Early on the day of November 28, Fillipoff had been captured on a 7-Eleven store video on Government Street purchasing a pre-paid cell phone.
+Early on the day of November 28, Fillipoff had been captured on security footage purchasing a pre-paid cell phone at a 7-Eleven location on Government Street.
 The video showed her hesitating in departing the store, seemingly checking the street outside.
 She returned to the 7-Eleven to buy a pre-paid credit card for $200.
-Reportedly, she left the Sandy Merriman House at about 6:00 p.m. that day.
-Soon after, she hailed a taxi and asked to be taken to the Victoria International Airport; however, she soon exited the taxi for lack of adequate fare, even though she had the $200 prepaid card.
+Reportedly, she left the Sandy Merriman House at about 6:00pm that day.
+Soon after, Fillipoff hailed a taxi and asked to be taken to the Victoria International Airport; however, she soon exited the taxi for lack of adequate fare, even though she had the $200 prepaid card.

 Minutes later, Fillipoff was seen walking barefoot in front of the Empress Hotel.
 An acquaintance of hers, Dennis Quay, called 9-1-1 to say a woman was in severe distress outside the hotel.
-Victoria police arrived, took Fillipoff's name, and spent 45 minutes speaking with her.
+Victoria police arrived, took Fillipoff's name, and spent forty-five minutes speaking with her.
 Deciding that she was not a threat to herself or anyone else, they released her.
-Until a report surfaced in June 2018, no one reported seeing her since 8:00 pm that night.
+Until a report surfaced in June 2018, no one reported seeing her since 8:00pm that night.
 Later that evening, police met Fillipoff's mother at Sandy Merriman House; by midnight Fillipoff was classified as a missing person.